Fuinn/mos-examples/examples/gams/gtm/README.md

 # An International Gas Trade Model

-Manne, A S, and Beltramo, M A, GTM: An International Gas Trade Model , International Energy Program Report.
-Stanford University, 1984.
+Model associated with the paper: `Manne, A S, and Beltramo, M A, GTM: An International Gas Trade Model , International Energy Program Report.
+Stanford University, 1984`.

 # Overview